neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### Do you need to do anything before the transition?

-No, the transition to Neon will be fully managed by Vercel.
+No, the transition to Neon will be fully managed.
 There is nothing you need to do in preparation for it.

 ### What changes will I see after the transition?

-After the migration, you will be able to access and manage your existing databases from the Neon Console without requiring new login credentials, and you will be able to create new databases using the Neon integration in the Vercel Marketplace, which will be available starting in November.
+After the migration, you will be able to access and manage your existing databases from the Neon Console without requiring new login credentials, and you will be able to create new databases from a **Storage** tab in the Vercel Dashboard.

-### Can I still create new databases during the transition?
+### Can I still create new Databases during the transition?

-Yes, you can continue creating new databases using Vercel Postgres until the transition starts in November.
-After that, new databases will be created using the Neon Postgres integration in the Vercel Marketplace.
+Yes, you can continue creating new Databases using Vercel Postgres until the transition starts in November.
+After that, new Databases will be created via the native Neon Postgres integration, from the **Storage** tab on the Vercel Dashboard.

-### What happens to databases created before the transition?
+### What happens to Databases created before the transition?

-Any Postgres databases created using Vercel Postgres before November will be automatically migrated to Neon Postgres as part of the transition.
+Any Databases created using Vercel Postgres before November will be automatically migrated to Neon Postgres as part of the transition.

 ## Billing questions

 ### How will billing be affected?

-Billing will continued to be managed through the Vercel Marketplace.
-You won’t need to manage separate billing for Neon Postgres—everything will stay unified under your Vercel account.
+Billing for the new Neon Postgres native integration will be managed in Vercel.
+You won’t need to manage separate billing for Neon — everything will stay unified under your Vercel account.

 ### Will you be automatically transitioned to a particular Neon plan?

-- **Vercel Hobby Plan** databases will be migrated to the Neon Free Plan, which gives you more compute hours, data transfer, databases, and storage than you on the Vercel Hobby Plan.
+- **Vercel Hobby Plan** databases will be migrated to the Neon Free Plan, which gives you more compute hours, data transfer, databases, and storage than you had on the Vercel Hobby Plan.
 See [Vercel Hobby Plan vs Neon Free Plan](#vercel-hobby-plan-vs-neon-free-plan) for a comparison.

-- **Vercel Pro Plan** prices and limits wil stay the same.
-This ensures no surprises in pricing when transitioning to Neon.
+- **Vercel Pro Plan** prices and limits will not change.
+This ensures no pricing surprises when transitioning to Neon.
 You can stay on your Vercel Pro Plan or you can switch to a Neon plan.
-For comparison, please see [Vercel Pro Plan vs Neon Launch Plan](#vercel-pro-plan-vs-neon-launch-plan).
+For a Vercel-Neon plan comparison, see [Vercel Pro Plan vs Neon Launch Plan](#vercel-pro-plan-vs-neon-launch-plan).

 ### How do Vercel Postgres plans compare to Neon plans?